lsst-sqre/rsp_broadcast/broadcasts/104_idfprod_outage.md

 ---
-summary: DP0.3 queries offline
+summary: Issues with catalog search from the portal
 env:
   - idfprod
-  - idfdev
+  - idfint
-enabled: false
+enabled: true
 ---

-Rubin Science Platform services are currently unable to reach the database hosting DP0.3 (solar system) catalogs.

-Status: Cause is being investigated
+We are investigating the issue with portal searches.